Independent Contractor Rules

 IRS Form 1099-NEC

-When completing the IRS Form 1099-NEC, always use the individual's legal name for a sole proprietorship or independent contractor.
+1. When completing any IRS Form 1099, always use the individual's legal name for a sole proprietorship or independent contractor.

 However, if the business operates under a DBA (doing business as), use the DBA name on the Form 1099.